-Tourists and thrill-seekers flock to Maho Beach on the Caribbean island of St Maarten to watch planes skim over their heads before touching down at the airport.
+Tourists and thrill-seekers flock to Maho Beach on the Caribbean island of Sint Maarten to watch planes skim over their heads before touching down at the airport.

 It would be reasonable to wager that the majority of air passengers have never questioned why the traditional flight altitude is 35,000 feet (10,600 metres).